tBuLi/kingdon/docs/workings.rst

 :code:`Algebra._bind_layout`, and the result is cached on :code:`Algebra._type_layouts`.

-A type that defines a :code:`layout` needs no more than a translation from canonical blade names to (binary) keys.
-A type that defines an :code:`archetype` gets that archetype evaluated: the expression is run with symbolic coefficients and the result is read off blade by blade.
+A type that defines :code:`layout` as a dict needs no more than a translation from canonical blade names to (binary) keys.
+A type that defines :code:`layout` as a classmethod gets it evaluated: the expression is run with symbolic coefficients and the result is read off blade by blade.
 A coefficient that came out numerical is a structural constant of the type, anything still symbolic is a free component.
-This is also why archetypes must be written with :mod:`kingdon.operators` directly: they run during :code:`Algebra.__post_init__`, before the operators have been registered on :class:`~kingdon.multivector.MultiVector`.
+This is also why such layouts must be written with :mod:`kingdon.operators` directly: they run during :code:`Algebra.__post_init__`, before the operators have been registered on :class:`~kingdon.multivector.MultiVector`.